gatsbyjs/gatsby/docs/docs/adding-page-transitions-with-plugin-transition-link.md

 ## Excluding elements from page transitions

 You may want to have elements on a page that persist throughout the page transition (_ex. a site-wide header_).
-This can be accomplished by wrapping elements in the `TransitionPortal` component.
+You can accomplish this by wrapping elements in the `TransitionPortal` component.

 ```javascript
 import { TransitionPortal } from "gatsby-plugin-transition-link"